vmware-tanzu/tanzu-dev-portal/content/learningpaths/_index.md

 title: Learning Paths
 linkTitle: Learning Paths
 description: |
   The successful adoption of technology is rooted in achieving outcomes.
 Whether these outcomes are focused on the internal needs of the business or for direct engagement with your customer, the solutions employed are ever-evolving.
 menu:
   main:
-        parent: "sections"
+    parent: sections
     weight: 2
 aliases:
 - "/patterns"
 - "/patterns/api"
 - "/patterns/eventing"
 - "/outcomes"
+- "/outcomes/"
+oldPath: "/content/outcomes/_index.md"
 ---